rafaski/beer_api/README.md

 ### Database
 JSON response has a nested structure and many missing data therefore only required data was extracted and saved to a database.
+See more details in `Answers.pdf`.
 2 tables were created "beers" and "hops" with required relationships.
-Database created with `postgres` and `SQLAlchemy`
+Database created with `sqlite`and `SQLAlchemy`

 ### Dependencies
 Dependency management is handled using `requirements.txt` file